Engineering Effective Ventilation Systems for Industrial Facilities

 Traditional design standards, such as ASHRAE 62.1 and the ACGIH Industrial Ventilation Handbook, provide prescriptive airflow rates (e.g., 1.5 cfm/ft² for service bays or 10,000 cfm per propane‑fueled lift truck).
 While these values offer a baseline, they often fail to capture the complexity and variability of actual industrial operations.

-A performance-based approach changes the game. offers a more accurate and protective solution.
+A performance-based approach changes the game, offering a more accurate and protective solution.
 Rather than relying on fixed numbers, it focuses on actual contaminant concentrations in workers’ breathing zones.
 This requires facility‑specific assessments, advanced modelling, and a deeper analysis of how a space is truly used.

 Understanding the Air You Can’t See